 - Find information about privacy and security processes that help keep participant data safe.

 All of Us is a broad program that can support research on many aspects of health, not just a single medical or biological research question.
-The data platform enables research that can:
+The data platform enables research that may:

 - Reduce health disparities and improve health equity in populations that are historically underrepresented in biomedical research (UBR)

-- Develop improved risk assessment and prevention strategies to preempt disease
+- Develop improved risk assessment and prevention strategies to prevent disease

-- Provide earlier and more accurate diagnosis to decrease illness burden
+- Provide earlier and more accurate diagnoses to decrease illness burden

 - Improve health outcomes and reduce disease impact through improved treatment and development of precision interventions